Teesta Setalvad, RB Sreekumar denied bail in alleged forgery case

 On July 20, the state government had opposed the bail applications of Setalvad and Sreekumar .

-In an affidavit filed on July 15, the Gujarat Police alleged that Setalvad was part of a larger conspiracy along with Sreekumar and former IPS officer Sanjiv Bhatt to destabilise the elected state government after the 2002 riots in Gujarat.
+In an affidavit filed on July 15, the Gujarat Police alleged that Setalvad was part of a larger conspiracy along with Sreekumar and former Indian Police Service officer Sanjiv Bhatt to destabilise the elected state government after the 2002 riots.

 This conspiracy, the police claimed, was planned at the behest of Ahmed Patel, a former Congress MP.